featherstotears/featherstotears/README.md

 We usually sit around the ryhtem game corner and pjsekai corner! dont be afriad to say hello! :3
 ## to anyone who came here from ponytown, hello! you can read our patreon for more info! :)
-boundries: don't be afraid to ask question about did!, cuddles + boops + interaction are welcome!!, we are semi-busy so whisper to interact we aren't responding if needed!!
+boundries: don't be afraid to ask question about did!, cuddles + boops + interaction are welcome!!, we are semi-busy so whisper to interact we aren't responding if needed!! for people who want our discord our discord is _furinamarionette